 While shop owners seldom have difficulty returning ill-fitting parts and getting insurers to then pay for OEM parts, such problems can delay repairs.
 Sometimes the poor fit is not discovered until after considerable work has been done—for example, after a fender has been mounted and a headlight doesn’t fit properly.

 Used parts usually aren’t a problem, as long as they fit well and aren’t rusted or dented; if you are paying for repairs yourself and a used part will save you considerable money, there’s no reason not to accept it.

-Maryland and Virginia laws require shop estimates to disclose which parts are aftermarket or used parts.
-(Laws in the District do not have a similar requirement.)
+California law requires shop estimates to disclose which parts are aftermarket or used parts.
 If aftermarket or used parts are to be used, ask for a written guarantee for the part—and the labor to install a replacement—if the part proves to be defective during the life of the car.
 If aftermarket parts are to be used, insist that your body shop (and the insurance company, if applicable) use CAPA-certified parts.